bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ### One Hot Encoding

-Since we need all our features to be in numeric format, we of course need to one-hot encode our factor variables into many numeric features.
-The many unique values within the "Browser" and "TrafficType" columns is going to lead to a whole lotta feature variables to look at, which will be *SO FUN*.
+Since we need all of our features to be in numeric format, the factor variables need to be encoded into many numeric features.
+The many unique values within the "Browser" and "TrafficType" columns are going to lead to a whole lot of feature variables to look at, which will be *SO FUN*.

 ```{r one_hot}
 # Copy of data frame